 Athens, the vibrant, unorthodox, love-it-or-hate-it capital is where most Greek adventures start.

-The first stop during your day in Athens is the Acropolis.
+The first stop during your day in Athens is the Acropolis and exploring the sights located in the Plaka neighbourhood.
 Visible from across the city, with temples dating back nearly 2,400 years, the jewel in the crown is the Parthenon, the temple dedicated to the city’s namesake Athena.

 Heading downhill from the Acropolis, investigate the Ancient Agora, littered with statues and ruins including the incredible temple of Hephaestus.